rustshop/flakebox/docs/building-new-project.md

 ```

 As you can see the `result` contains the actual compressed `target.tar.zst`.
 Well, the incremental layer of new/changed files and a link to a previous layer, to be precise.

+The cross-compilation parts assume you're using x86-64 Linux system.
+If that's not the case, especially if you
+are on MacOS, some things might require some tweaking or not work.
+Sorry.

 Try cross-compiling: